umgc-cmsc-495-group-1/image-sharing-app/CONTRIBUTING.md

 ## Make a Pull Request

-Go to GitHub organization repository for the application and make a pull request and request.
+Go to your local GitHub repository for the application and make a pull request.

 ### Important